 Studies have shown that we’re most optimistic at the beginning of a week, month, and year.
 Don’t let this optimism lead you to set overly ambitious goals.
 When our goals are unrealistic, they create risks.
 They might stir up excitement now, but later on they will create the temptation to reach the goal by any means necessary.
 This is especially true when high goals are consecutive and when they increase repeatedly due to past successes.
-This often means saying “no” more often to avoid overcommitting yourself.
+This often means saying “no” more often to avoid over-committing yourself.
 Only say “Yes” to an opportunity or project when you are sure you are able and willing to follow through and meet all expectations.
-It doesn’t take grand gestures to develop a reputation for integrity.
+It does not take grand gestures to develop a reputation for integrity.
 It takes a series of “small wins” in which you make commitments and follow through.

 2. Seek out and share positive stories at work, at home, and in the news.